Hand, foot, and mouth disease: Signs and symptoms

-Common constitutional signs and symptoms of the HFMD include fever, nausea, vomiting, feeling tired, generalized discomfort, loss of appetite, and irritability in infants and toddlers.
+Common constitutional signs and symptoms of HFMD include fever, nausea, vomiting, feeling tired, generalized discomfort, loss of appetite, and irritability in infants and toddlers.
 Skin lesions frequently develop in the form of a rash of flat discolored spots and bumps which may be followed by vesicular sores with blisters on palms of the hands, soles of the feet, buttocks, and sometimes on the lips.
 The rash is rarely itchy for children, but can be extremely itchy for adults.
 Painful facial ulcers, blisters, or lesions may also develop in or around the nose or mouth.
 HFMD usually resolves on its own after 7–10 days.
 Most cases of the disease are relatively harmless, but complications including encephalitis, meningitis, and paralysis that mimics the neurological symptoms of polio can occur.

 Cause

 The viruses that cause the disease are of the Picornaviridae family.
 Coxsackievirus A16 is the most common cause of HFMD.
 Enterovirus 71 (EV-71) is the second-most common cause.
 Many other strains of coxsackievirus and enterovirus can also be responsible.